mcneel/rhino3dm/Current Development Tools.md

 `python3_archive_url_windows = https://www.python.org/ftp/python/3.7.1/python-3.7.1-amd64.exe`
 `python3_install_notes_linux = On Ubuntu, you can install python 3 using sudo apt install python3`

+### macOS

+We are currently using macOS 10.15.3.
+Scripts read this:

+`macos_currently_using = 10.15.3`
+`macos_install_notes = The exact version likely does not matter.
+You may not need to update/roll-back macOS if your version is close enough.`

 ### Xcode

 We are currently using Xcode 11.3.1.
 Scripts read this: